LewisYoul/Curriculum_Vitae/README.md

 - MSc in Wild Animal Biology.
 - Focussed on the epidemiology of wildlife disease.
 - Completed tasks using R, ArcGIS and qPCR.
-- Individual research project.
+- Research thesis on the global impact of a fungal pathogen of amphibians.

 #### University of Wales - Aberystwyth (September 2007 - July 2010)

 - BSc in Zoology
 - Grade achieved: 2.1
 - Animal biology degree with emphasis on animal physiology, behaviour and anthropomorphic impact.
-- Research thesis on the global impact of a fungal pathogen of amphibians.
+- Individual research project on squirrel foraging.

 #### Other Qualifications